 Our network of partnerships, as well as evidence-based Housing-First approaches, innovative initiatives, and the relentless hard work of VA staff and partners have contributed to a 50% decrease in homelessness among Veterans since 2010.
 We know, though, that we can't reach our goal of totally ending and preventing homelessness alone.
 Thus, the ongoing support of our stakeholders remains critical to our ongoing success.

 Our work is further bolstered by the commitment of the Biden-Harris Administration to direct the full force of the federal government to aid in accelerating progress in preventing and ending Veteran homelessness.

-Below, learn more about VA’s homeless programs and how to get involved.
-If you know a Veteran who is homeless or at imminent risk of becoming homeless, refer him or her to a local VA Medical Center, where VA staff are ready to help.
-Veterans and their families can also contact the National Call Center for Homeless Veterans at 1-877-4AID-VET to be connected to VA services.
+Below, learn more about HPO and how to get involved.
+If you know a Veteran who is experiencing homelessness or at imminent risk of homelessness, refer them to a local VA Medical Center, where VA staff are ready to help.
+Veterans and their families can also contact the National Call Center for Homeless Veterans at 1-877-4AID-VET (877-424-3838) to be connected to VA services.

 VA Homeless Intranet Site (VA Staff Only)